sgrif/diesel.rs-website/src/news/2_1_0_release.md

 ::: content-wrapper
 ::: guide-wrapper

-Diesel 2.1.0 contains the contributions of more than 41 people.
+Diesel 2.1.0 contains the contributions of 42 people.
 More than 380 commits were submitted over a span of 9 months.

 This release contains several new features and improves existing features.
 It introduces support for generating migrations based on the diff between your `schema.rs` file and your database via Diesel CLI.
 Diesel derives now provides a `#[derive(MultiConnection)]` derive macro that allows to easily combine different database connections into a single enum, which implements `Connection` on its own.
 The MySQL backend gets support for `upsert` queries via the `ON DUPLICATE KEYS` syntax.
 Finally we provide new tooling to improve complex error messages generated for common error cases.
 Check out our [changelog for a complete list of changes](/changelog.html).